sammancoaching/website/workshops/approvals/part2.md

 Review and conclusions

-### Concept: Extract a function

-This is the hardest first step.
-Slide.
+### Connect: Pure or not?
+What are the rules for what functions count as 'pure'?
+Look at the examples in [Pure-Or-Not-Quizz](https://github.com/emilybache/Pure-Or-Not-Quizz) and mark which ones are pure and which ones aren't.
+If you get stuck, look at the [Wikipedia article](https://en.wikipedia.org/wiki/Pure_function) describing what a pure function is.

-### Concrete: Validate and Add Product - extract function
+### Concept: Validate and Add Product - extract function

-Show it on another codebase - [ValidateAndAddProduct](https://github.com/emilybache/ValidateAndAddProduct-Refactoring-Kata)
+The starting position for [ValidateAndAddProduct-Refactoring-Kata](https://github.com/emilybache/ValidateAndAddProduct-Refactoring-Kata) has an ordinary Approval test to start you off.
+The coverage is not great, and you'd like to increase it.
+Combination Approvals would be a good approach since it's one big piece of conditional logic with few side effects.

+Demonstrate extracting a pure function to use with Combination Approvals.
+The function should take arguments which are all the things you need to vary in order to cover all the logic branches in the production code.
+The return type should be a string which contains all the important outputs and can be used to verify against.

+Note: the branch 'with_tests' includes an example of how to write this function.

+### Concrete: Use Combination Approvals
+Have them complete the Validate and Add Product exercise in pairs.
+I recommend leaving your code up on the screen while they work on repeating what you just did.
+Then they should go on and increase the number of combinations until the coverage is 100%.

 ### Conclusions: walkabout posters & code review

 Get people to look through everything we've done today and discuss with someone what they've learnt.
 Write answers on the mind-map as sub-nodes.
+Review [warm-up questions](../../exercises/warm_up_questions/coverage_warm_up_questions.html)

+TODO: mindmap

 ### Retrospective: next steps